SooryaGeorge7/Paint-In-Cafe/README.md

 * I would implement making the gallery images in gallery page clickable and to appear full size when clicked on.
 * I would use javascript for my fixed images in my website to work properly on IOS devices.
 See more in [Known Bugs](#known-bugs)

-If this was a real cafe:-
+If this website was based on a real cafe:-
 * I'd want to implement google reviews in the website so that website visitors would be able to understand the experience from the customer's point of view.
 * Change the gallery page outlay to display previous customer's artwork, returning customers will be able to go check out their painting in the gallery.
 * Implement a share button inorder for site visitors to share the website with others.